-Brazil is a member of all major intellectual property conventions, but piracy is rife.
-Laws are tough, providing for criminal as well as civil penalties, but enforcement by authorities is sporadic and lax.
+Brazil is a member of all major intellectual property conventions, but piracy is common.
+Laws are tough, providing for criminal as well as civil penalties, but enforcement by authorities is sporadic.
 Most matters relating to intellectual property registration are dealt with by the National Institute of Industrial Property (“INPI”).
 Specific rules apply to trademarks, patents, designs and models of invention, copyright, integrated circuits and plant breeds.
 Additionally, the protection of confidential information is available under general contract principles as well as under the Law of Intellectual Property.
-Finally, specific rules apply to contracts for the transfer of know-how and “technology” to Brazil.
+Finally, there are rules that apply to contracts for the transfer of proprietary information (“know-how” and “technology”).

-Royalties for trade mark use can only be charged once the trade mark is registered in Brazil.
-Trade mark registration is slow, yet in recent times registration has been successfully sped up and now can be obtained within a two to three year period.
-Protection is given to the trade mark for a period of 10 years, which can be subsequently extended for periods of 10 years, perpetually.
+Trademark registration is slow, yet in recent times registration has been successfully sped up and now can be obtained within a two to three year period.
+Protection is given to the trademark for a period of 10 years, which can be subsequently extended for periods of 10 years, perpetually.

 Patents, designs and models of invention

-As with many countries, patent registration is not a simple process and a very time consuming task.
-This is especially true in Brazil: currently, the INPI takes on average 11 years to register a patent.
+As with many countries, patent registration is not a simple process and a very time-consuming task.
+This is especially true in Brazil: it is not unusual for the INPI to take more than a decade to register a patent.
 Processing times are quicker for designs and models of invention.

 Brazil is a member of the Patent Cooperation Treaty so parties may choose to have applications filed pursuant to the Treaty via their respective national or regional patent offices or the international bureau.
 Priorities are also afforded to foreign applicants under the Paris Convention.
 Patent and design rights are protected pursuant to the Law of Intellectual Property.